RealRichi3/Real-Estate/README.md

 # Real-Estate-
-Full stack design and implementation of a Real Estate listing webpage
+Full stack design and implementation of a Real Estate listing website